NurRahd/portfoliopribadi/replit.md

-# Portfolio Website
+# Photography & IT Development Portfolio Website

 ## Overview

-This is a modern full-stack portfolio website built with React, Express, and PostgreSQL.
-The application features a responsive design with a clean, professional interface for showcasing personal information, skills, experience, education, and articles.
+This is a modern full-stack portfolio website built with React, Express, and PostgreSQL, specifically designed for a professional photographer and IT developer.
+The application features a responsive design with a clean, professional interface for showcasing photography work, development skills, services, and articles.
 It includes both public-facing portfolio pages and an admin interface for content management.

+The website serves Alex Chen, a professional photographer and IT developer based in Bali, Indonesia, who combines creative photography skills with technical development expertise.

 ## System Architecture